opencast/opencast/docs/guides/admin/docs/configuration/admin-ui/asset-upload.md

 ------------------------------------

 After enabling an upload option, a new navigation area becomes visible in the "Create event", called "Asset Upload".
 Assets can be uploaded to new events.
-The "Asset Upload" navigation disapears for scheduled events.
+The "Asset Upload" navigation disappears for scheduled events.
 Assets cannot be uploaded for scheduled events until after the scheduled event is processed.
     ![assetUpload](images/assetUpload.png)